Do families have to pay tuition to attend hta?

 A Learning Coach is an adult responsible for the academic success of a student.
 The Learning Coach is usually a parent or guardian, although third-party Learning Coaches may be assigned.
 The involvement of the Learning Coach varies with the student’s grade level, but ultimately the Learning Coach is the co-teacher and facilitator on the days when the student is working from home.
 A Learning Coach must be highly motivated and organized, with time to devote to their student’s schoolwork everyday

-What type of online curriculum is used?
+What type of learning platform is used?

 Are the teachers available after hours?